-- 1. The Installer shall only fusion-splice connectors or fusion splice pigtails that have been polished by the manufacturer.
+- 1. The Installer shall only fusion-splice connectors or pigtails that have been polished by the manufacturer.
 The Installer shall not install or polish fiber optic connectors, either in the field or in their shop. - 2.
 Both Single Mode and Multimode connectors shall be LC type connectors. - 3.
-Pigtails and tight buffer slack shall be housed in slack cassettes within the fiber enclosure. - a.
-Fiber optic cable used in the assembly of the pigtails shall have similar optical characteristics as the installed fiber optic cable. - 4.
+Fiber optic cable used in the assembly of the pigtails shall have similar optical characteristics as the installed fiber optic backbone cable. - 4.
 Mechanical splices are not permitted. - 5.
 Splices shall be protected with reinforced sleeves and installed in a specified splice tray. - 6.
 All fiber must be terminated and labeled, unless specified by the Engineer.